 In Kentucky, assault is a deliberate act that causes harm to another individual.
 Even just an attempt to cause harm can also be considered assault.
 Assault may be intentional or wanton.
 Intentional assault is when a person’s objective is to engage in the act of harming another or to bring about such a result.
 An accident is not intentional conduct.
 While assaulting someone in self-defense is intentional conduct, the law recognizes it as a complete defense to an assault charge.
 Wanton conduct occurs when a person disregards a substantial or unjustifiable risk that harm will occur.
 The risk involved in wanton conduct must be significant enough that ignoring it would constitute a substantial departure from what a reasonable person would have done in a similar situation.

 What Are the Penalties For Assault In Kentucky?

 Assault charges are divided into four distinct penalty categories.
 Each level carries varying penalties, depending on severity:

-An individual faces assault in the third degree, when the crime the client is accused of having committed, is against any state government worker.
-These workers could include:
+An individual faces assault in the third degree when the crime the client is accused of having committed is against any state government worker.
+These workers include:

-- Employee of the Department of Community Based Services employed as a social worker;
+- An employee of the Department of Community Based Services who is employed as a social worker

 - Paid or volunteer emergency medical services personnel acting on the job